The Lovely and Unheralded Wines from Offida

 The best known Montepulciano wine by far is Montepulciano d’Abruzzo.
 These wines range from simple, cheap, and cheerful to deep and complex wines worthy of cellar aging.
 Most wine drinkers are familiar only with the simpler wines made with Montepulciano so the wines from Offida Rosso would be quite a surprise and likely a very welcomed surprise.
 Learn more about Montepulciano.

 At the moment it is bit tricky to locate wines from Offida in the USA.
-Offida Pecorino is perhaps the easiest to find on American store shelves while Offida Rosso is quite ellusive at the moment.
+Offida Pecorino is perhaps the easiest to find on American store shelves while Offida Rosso is quite elusive at the moment.
 Ask your favorite wine merchant to track down a few bottles.
-These wines are prime for wide acceptance in the USA as the wines are quite easy to warm-up to and the prices are more than fair selling for well under $20 a bottle.
+These wines are prime for wide acceptance in the USA as the wines are quite easy to warm-up to and the prices are more than fair selling for around $20 a bottle.

 Submit a Comment